Top Reasons Life Insurance Won’t Pay Out in Canada

 A life insurance policy does cover death by suicide if it happens after you have held the policy for over two years.

-5. Beneficiaries aren't aware the policy exists
+5. Your beneficiaries aren't aware the policy exists

 We always recommend being transparent with your loved ones if you name them your beneficiary.
 It saves them the hassle and ensures they're financially protected as you intended!